invictus-integration/docs-ifa/framework/components/regextranslation.md

 ## Introduction

 This documentation will give you an overview of the Regex Translation component and will help you use it.
-The following functions will be exposed by this components:
+The following function will be exposed by this component:

+- RegexTranslation

 ### Overview